fortanix/sdkms-plugin-library/totp-eth-signer/README.md

-## Ethereum Signer
+# TOTP Ethereum Signer

-Version: 1.0

-## Short Description

 This plugin implements an Ethereum Signer.
 Each Ethereum Signer is paired with a `MASTER_KEY`.
 Several wallets can be added to each Ethereum Signer.
 Several keys can be added to each wallet.

 A wallet can optionally be registered to support 2FA using Time-based One-Time Passwords (TOTP).

 To support TOTP, this plugin implements the algorithms described in RFC 6238 (TOTP).
 The code is adapted from https://github.com/remjey/luaotp/blob/v0.1-6/src/otp.lua

 Customers of B2C crypto-currency wallet providers can register with the secure 2FA service provided via this plugin.
 This provides them with additional security.
 Specifically, a customers assets cannot be spent without their explicit involvement in the transaction.

 ## Use cases